 I love hanging out with guys who struggle to get hard, or struggle to get off, because they understand how I feel.
 They don’t have any expectations about orgasms.
 And rather than judging success or failure based on whether we both get there, we can relax and do whatever we feel like.

 I don’t believe sex should be plug-n-play.
 I don’t expect to fit perfectly with everyone, and I don’t expect it to be amazing without effort.
 When a guy like this relaxes enough around me to get hard, it means I’ve earned his trust – and that’s a huge compliment.

 It’s an experience I don’t have when we get straight down to business – that slow build of intimacy and cooperation, over several hours or several dates.
 It wouldn’t mean the same, without the wait.

 Erection problems might not seem attractive, if you think the way most people do.
-But this ‘handicap’ that so many men worry about has some pretty neat side effects.
+But this ‘drawback’ that so many people worry about has some pretty neat side effects.
 I’ll always have a soft spot for my friends and lovers who can’t get it up…and plenty of spots saved in my calendar for dates, too.